zaRizk7/tycoon4521-refactored/README.md

 P.S.
 File and folder naming here is N/A due to the multiple file structuring!

 ### Basic data and processes in the game are:
-1. Available commodities to trade are: Silk, Silver, Gold, and Diamond.
+1. Available commodities to trade are: Bronze, Silver, Gold, and Diamond.
-1. There is initial price of your choice, as long as initial silk price < silver price < gold price < diamond price.
+1. There is initial price of your choice, as long as initial bronze price < silver price < gold price < diamond price.
 The trader can buy or sell any item at the given price.
-1. Initial account value should cover to buy at least 1 unit of silk and not more than 2 units of silver.
+1. Initial account value should cover to buy at least 1 unit of bronze and not more than 2 units of silver.
 1. The trader can keep unlimited number of cargo in his truck.
 The trader can only sell any item that he has in his truck.
 Initially his truck is empty.
 1. Ask and keep the player’s name.
 Time to time, the game should mention the player’s name in the comment.
 1. Except “Quit”, every command should be implemented as function or procedure.